mdshaffer8/liftoff-assignments/P3-Project_Planning/README.md

 (Include a link to your public Pivotal Tracker project.
 Be sure you have user stories added for at least your first 2-week sprint.)

+### Links to Wireframes and Project Tracker
+Links to my GitHub project which include the requirements for this assignment.

 [User Stories & Wireframes](https://github.com/mdshaffer8/TeachersAid/blob/master/UserPersonas.md)

 [User Persona](https://github.com/mdshaffer8/TeachersAid/blob/master/UserStories.md)